jportella93/jon-portella-blog/content/blog/trying-to-write-every-day-heres-how-to-stick-to-it/index.md

 ---
 title: Trying To Write Every Day?
 Here’s How To Stick to It
+spoiler: >-
-spoiler: Many people struggle to build a writing habit.
+  Many people struggle to build a writing habit.
 I did too, but I solved it with this simple mantra
-date: "2021-04-21T13:06:03.465Z"
+date: '2021-04-21T13:06:03.465Z'
+hasNewsletterBeenSent: true
 ---

 ### Trying To Write Every Day?
 Here’s How To Stick to It